wtheisen/TerminusBrowser/README.md

 Previously known as commandChan.

-Created out of a desire to browse 4chan at work, TerminusBrowse is turning into a general framework for browsing sites in the terminal using a unified program.
+Created out of a desire to browse 4chan at work, TerminusBrowser is turning into a general framework for browsing sites in the terminal using a single program.
-This is currently a terminal browsing application for [4chan](https://www.4chan.org/), and now [Reddit](https://www.reddit.com/).
+This is currently a terminal browsing application for [4chan](https://www.4chan.org/), [Reddit](https://www.reddit.com/), [Hacker News](https://news.ycombinator.com/), and [lainchan](https://www.lainchan.org/).
 Built using the [urwid](https://github.com/urwid/urwid/) library for python.
-It also makes use of the [4chan API](https://github.com/4chan/4chan-API) and the [Reddit API](https://www.reddit.com/dev/api/)
+It also makes use of the [4chan API](https://github.com/4chan/4chan-API), the [Reddit API](https://www.reddit.com/dev/api/), a third-party [Hacker News API](https://hn.algolia.com/api), and the [lainchan API](https://github.com/vichan-devel/vichan-API/).
+Development for all sites are still on-going so while basic browsing will work there may be smaller bugs or features than you may notice.
+Please feel free to notify the dev team by opening an issue, or PRs are always welcome!

 To run, first install the dependencies in requirements.txt